 The remit of the Remuneration Committee is to determine the framework, policy and level of remuneration, and to make recommendations to the board on the remuneration of executive directors.
 In addition, the committee oversees the creation and implementation of all-employee share plans.
-Following the appointment of Lord Michael Grade the Remuneration Committee structure was reviewed and now consists of Lord Michael Grade, Chair, and Scott Cohen.
+Following the appointment of Lord Michael Grade the Remuneration Committee structure was reviewed and now consists of Lord Michael Grade.
 Due to the timings of the appointments the committee is yet to meet formally in the period but the intention will be to meet twice per year.

 In setting remuneration packages the committee ensure that individual compensation levels, and total board compensation, are comparable with those of other AIM-listed companies.

 During the period under review the Remuneration Committee has granted options to executive directors and employees of the company.
 In granting these options, the Remuneration Committee’s objective was to attract, motivate and retain key staff over the long term, designed to incentivise delivery of the company’s growth objectives.
 Please view the Renumeration Committees terms of reference here